To help raise awareness about the dangers of asbestos, we're covering the what's, why's and how's of asbestos PPE (personal protective equipment).

 - Powered respirators should be used for high-risk work or long periods of use

 These must be impenetrable to asbestos dust/fibres and should preferably be disposable to avoid risk of carrying asbestos fibres away from the work area.
 If the coveralls/overalls are not disposable, the wearer must ensure they are able to be washed in a laundry area specifically capable of handling asbestos contaminated clothing.
+(You can check out our core range of Hazard Protection online).

 Must be suitable for the work being carried out and should not be laced as these are very difficult to clean thoroughly.
 The use of disposable boot covers is not recommended as they can cause a slipping hazard.